What Type of Military Discharge Qualifies for VA Benefits?

 VA looks at the “character of discharge” to determine whether a person meets the basic eligibility requirements for receipt of VA benefits under Title 38 of the United States Code.
 Any discharge under honorable conditions satisfies the character of discharge requirement for basic eligibility for VA benefits.

 Certain types of discharges, along with the circumstances surrounding those discharges, bar an individual from basic eligibility for VA benefits.
-Other types of discharges require VA to make a character of discharge determination to assess basic eligibility for VA benefits.
+Other types of discharges require the VA to make a character of discharge determination to assess basic eligibility for VA benefits.

 When deciding to grant VA benefits, the VA will look at the character of your discharge.
 This will involve evaluating your service record, length of service, and category of discharge.